 Climate change is a major concern when it comes to glaciers.
 If the climate continues to warm, then the glaciers will eventually melt away.
 High greenhouse gas emissions – like carbon dioxide, methane and nitrous oxide – contribute to the overall warming of the climate.
 These gases are by-products of every day human activities like driving our cars, heating our homes and using electricity produced in coal-burning plants.
 Deforestation – the mass cutting and burning of forests for agricultural purposes, manufacturing needs or land development – is another cause of global warming because fewer trees means less carbon dioxide conversion to oxygen.

-The differences between these images are staggering.
 If temperatures continue to rise at the current rate, glaciers will certainly be affected.
 For example, it has been predicted that all glaciers in Glacier National Park of Montana will have melted away by 2030.
 Mt.
 Kilimanjaro, the highest mountain in Africa, has been topped with glaciers for the past 12,000 years.
 Scientists now believe that the ice cap glaciers will melt entirely by 2020.
 Therefore it is imperative that we are more aware of climate change and the ways to decrease our emissions of greenhouse gases.
 Visit the EPA's Climate Control page for tips on What You Can Do.

 Helpful Glacier Terms & Definitions